Tai Chi for Healers

 Connection is a foundational idea in many forms of energy work.
 In healing, connection is often created within a calm, receptive and mutually agreed space.

-Tai Chi explores connection under less ideal conditions.
+Energy connection is a trainable skill under my lineage.
+Tai Chi explores connection under changing and less predictable conditions.

 A training partner may move, change direction, apply pressure or interrupt the connection.
 This allows students to explore what happens when connection is not simply available and must instead be found, maintained and adjusted.